Crane1195/GCCPCB/Project+ Coordinate Analysis/README.md

 - The coordinate axes' range in Melee is -80 to 80, where in P+ the range is -100 to 100.
 - Actions have different zones in P+ compared to Melee.

-Since the range is -100 to 100, the proportion that is commonly used in Melee to express analog values will now conveniently align with how many pixels away from neutral the coordinate is.
+Since the range is -100 to 100, the proportion that is commonly used in Melee to express analog values (-1.0000 to 1.0000) will now conveniently align with how many pixels away from neutral the coordinate is.

 ## Testing Methodology